 \subsection{Acknowledgments}

 The final statement of Theorem~\ref{thm:main} is due to Peter McCullagh's insight and Tamas Szabados's penetrating questions.
 The game-theoretic version of Hoeffding's inequality is inspired by a question asked by Yoav Freund.
-I am grateful to Rimas Norvai\v{s}a for useful comments and explanations are gratefully appreciated.
+Rimas Norvai\v{s}a's useful comments and explanations are gratefully appreciated.
 This paper very much benefitted from the feedback from several anonymous reviewers, the Associate Editor, and Professor Martin Schweizer.
-Their contributions ranged from very specific, such as noticing a mistake in the statement of Corollary \ref{cor:main} in an early version of the paper.
-Several readers made helpful comments that have led to new applications of Theorem~\ref{thm:main}, to Theorems~\ref{thm:supermain} and \ref{thm:supermain-constructive}, to the inclusion of Section~\ref{sec:literature}, and to improved presentation.
+Their contributions ranged from very specific, such as noticing a mistake in the statement of Corollary \ref{cor:main} in an early version, to general comments that have led, e.g., to new applications of Theorem~\ref{thm:main}, to Theorems~\ref{thm:supermain} and \ref{thm:supermain-constructive}, to the inclusion of Section~\ref{sec:literature}, and to improved presentation.
 At the latest stages of the work on the journal version of this paper I benefitted from comments by Wouter Koolen, Roman Chychyla, John Shawe-Taylor, Jan Ob\l\'oj, and Johannes Ruf.
 After finishing the journal version I have had productive discussions with Nicolas Perkowski, David Pr\"omel, Martin Huesmann, Alexander M. G. Cox, Pietro Siorpaes, and Beatrice Acciaio.